vekatze/neut/book/src/programming-in-neut.md

 ### `nominal`

-You can use `nominal` for forward references:
+You can use `nominal` for forward references of top-level items:

 ```neut
 nominal {